 If you’re warm when you get into your sleeping bag, it will be easier for you to stay warm all night.
 Shovel snow or do some jumping jacks before you bed down for the night to get your furnace going.
 You don’t want to get sweaty, but you do want to be warm!

 Ready to try out winter camping?
-See backcountry ski and snowboarding courses here.
+See all courses with backcountry skiing and snowboarding here.

 Molly is a NOLS instructor and writer.
 She loves the smell of her backpack and does her best writing before 7:00 am.
 When she's not scouting the next post for the NOLS Blog, she's running and climbing on rocks in Wyoming.
 Follow her on Instagram @mgherber